-Trading Guide to the Polish Zloty
+Trading Polish Zloty

-Over the years, the Polish Zloty has taken numerous forms and shapes, with its name being taken from the Polish word “zloto” translating as “golden”.
-The Zloty has been in existence in the form of a gold or silver coin since the Middle Ages, however throughout its history, the currency has been modified in many ways to address concerns over stabilising prices and inflation.
-Poland has always been heavily influenced by its neighbouring countries and until the late 18th century the Polish Zloty was used alongside several other currencies including Russian Rubles, Austrian Guldens and Prussian Thalers which were in use in several of its regional districts.
-The First World War ended this system and once Poland had established new borders in 1923, the Polish Zloty was set at parity with the Swiss Franc.
+Over the years, the Polish Zloty, its name being taken from the Polish word “zloto” translating as “golden”, has taken numerous forms and shapes.
+The Zloty has been in existence in the form of a gold or silver coin since the Middle Ages.
+However throughout its history, the currency has been modified in many ways to address concerns over stabilising prices and inflation.
+Poland has always been heavily influenced by its neighbouring countries, and until the late 18th century the Polish Zloty was used alongside several other currencies including Russian Rubles, Austrian Guldens and Prussian Thalers, which were in use in several of its regional districts.
+The First World War ended this system, and once Poland had established new borders in 1923, the Polish Zloty was set at parity with the Swiss Franc.

 Poland’s Economy and its Economic Factors